benroose/eecs_ansible_docker_swarm/README.md

 DEVELOPMENT ONLY - DO NOT USE FOR PRODUCTION ENVIRONMENTS

 This is a set of Ansible playbooks to provision a docker swarm cluster built on docker-machine with libvirt (KVM) for running on RHEL or CentOS.
-Due to limitations with Ansible's docker-machine dynamic inventory, should be deployed on a locally accessible host (not remote).
+Due to limitations with Ansible's docker-machine dynamic inventory,these playbooks should be run on a locally accessible host (not remote).

 ## Provisioning Notes